WGL-2024/WGL_repo_2024/AP-protocol.md

 Commands issued by the Simulation Controller must preserve the initial network requirements:

 - The network graph must remain connected.
-- Each client must remain connected to at least one and at most two nodes.
+- Each client must remain connected to at least one and at most two drones.
-- Each server must remain connected to at least two nodes.
+- Each server must remain connected to at least two drones.

 It is the responsibility of the Simulation Controller to validate these conditions before executing any command.

 ### Simulation events

-The Simulation Controller can receive the following events from nodes:
+The Simulation Controller can receive the following events from drones:

 `PacketSent(packet)`: This event indicates that node has sent a packet.
 All the informations about the `src_id`, `dst_id` and `path` are stored in the packet routing header.